occivink/mpv-scripts/README.md

 You can use this script with mouse bindings such as `MOUSE_BTN0` but any other key works too.
 Note that `MOUSE_BTN0` clashes with the window dragging feature, you can set `window-dragging=no` to prevent that.

-Quick diagonal movement looks shitty because setting the `video-pan-*` property triggers a full pipeline or something.
-I don't think there is much we can do about this script-side.

 # misc.lua

 Some commands that are too simple to warrant their own script.
 Have a look at the source in case you're curious.